|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Long-term trend: [See RCL long-term trend chart] A long-term uptrend had started on April 7, 2025 at 164.00 and reached 366.50 on August 29, 2025.
 RCL gained -202.50 points, or -123.48%, in 20 weeks.
 The chart has formed a Rising Wedge chart pattern.
-The uptrend support line (356.98) is broken.
-A broken support is considered to be a long-term bearish signal.
+The uptrend support line (364.76) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+RCL may retest the broken support line.
+It is considered to be a resistance line now.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.

 | |